College teachers baton charged; 19 arrested, released

 President SPLA Professor Mirza Athar Hussain told PPI that a two-point agenda, including time-scale and shortage of teachers, would be discussed in the meeting.
 He said that their protest, however, would continue till the acceptance of our demands.

 Increased security at KU

-wear their University ID cards in the Campus otherwise they will not be allowed to enter the campus premises.
+According to notification, all the students and staff members of KU are directed to wear their University ID cards in the Campus otherwise they will not be allowed to enter the campus premises.